alhockly/pi-wireless-drive/README.md

 Mac
 1. check network in finder and you should see the samba share by its hostname. if not go to Finder > Go > Connect to server then enter smb:// \<ip address\>
+2. use diskUtility to save a sparsebundle image on the samba share
+3. mount the spare bundle
+4. run `sudo tmutil setdestination /Volumes/<bundle name>`
-2. open time machine in system prefs, select the network disk
+5. add time machine backup in system preferences
-3. start backup

 (if using a spinning disk)